 |Location||Ad Blocking||Encrypted DNS|

 - No congested VPN connections.
 There is a limit to the number that will be allowed to purchase the service.
 You will only be sharing this VPN service with 45 other paying customers.
-This doesn’t mean there will be 45 on a VPN that you are connected to, it means that there could be just a few others using the same VPN.
-Not everyone will be logged on at the same time and certainly not using the same VPN location.
+This does not mean there will be 45 users on a single VPN.
+It means that there could be a fraction of those users connected to the same VPN you might be using at any given time.

 - No Ads.
 Ad blocking is enabled on all VPN connections, except Dallas.